, Step by step

-The versatile squash can not only be roasted, baked, mashed or made into soup, it’s a delicious dessert ingredient!
+The versatile squash can not only be roasted, baked, mashed, or made into soup, but it's also a delicious dessert ingredient!

 Method